- JVM support for dynamic languages, following the prototyping work currently done on the Multi Language Virtual Machine

 break;

-case "Electronic Trading":
+"Electronic Trading":

 System.out.println("Trader has selected Electronic Trading option");